 Bettas should not be kept in a plant vase, because they require good water quality and warm water temperatures to thrive.
 Those conditions are more readily provided by keeping them in a filtered and heated aquarium.

 Bettas should be in water that is between 76 and 81 degrees Fahrenheit for optimal health.
 When you're breeding bettas, the water temperature should be above 80 degrees Fahrenheit.
 Bettas will become lethargic as water temperatures get lower, particularly when the temperature drops below 75 degrees Fahrenheit.

 The water should be changed every other day if the betta is in a small container that isn't filtered.
 Weekly partial water changes are recommended if kept in a filtered tank.
 It's also important to remove uneaten food promptly, so it doesn't foul the water.
 Bettas are sensitive to water conditions and they often fall prey to fin rot if conditions deteriorate.

 Male bettas can never be kept together because they'll fight with each other, often to the death.
 Males will also attack females to a lesser degree and should only be kept with a female for a brief time for breeding purposes.
 Multiple female bettas can be kept together as long as there is plenty of room for each to establish her own space.

 Males are more vividly colored than females.
 They have much longer fins and they're more aggressive.
 Females are shorter and have wider bodies.
-They'll display an "egg spot" between the ventral and anal fins when they mature.
+They'll display an "egg spot" between the ventral and anal fins when they are mature.
 Females lack the distinctive "beard" that males display when flaring.

 A bubble nest is a floating bundle of bubbles blown by male bettas.
 The bubbles are created from saliva, making them more durable and also slightly sticky so they adhere to each other at the surface of the water.
 The purpose of the nest is to incubate eggs and young fry after spawning.
 Males will often blow bubble nests even when no female is present.
 Generally, the blowing of a bubble nest by a lone male is a sign that it is healthy and comfortable in his environment.